 - If possible, victims should be carried to medical help or have help brought to them.
 A bite victim should walk only if necessary and then very slowly.

-- Absence of distinct fang punctures and failure of local pain, swelling, numbness or weakness to appear within 20 minutes are strong evidence against snake venom poisoning.
+- The absence of distinct fang punctures and failure of local pain, swelling, numbness or weakness to appear within 20 minutes are strong evidence against snake venom poisoning.

 - If you use a snake bite kit, follow the instructions.
 Do not cut any deeper than the skin or you may damage muscles, nerves or tendons.
 A rubber bulb, breast pump or heated jar are all preferable to mouth suction, but if other means are not available and the person sucking out the venom has no open mouth sores, mouth suction may be used.
 Do not swallow the venom--spit it out.